jblanken75/OSStepChartAgent/README.md

 - The Omnistudio Managed Package must be enabled in the Org.
 Note this is needed even if the Standard runtime and Standard Designers are used.

 ## Steps to install this in an Org
-- Ensure that all requisites are in place
+- Ensure that all prerequisites are in place
 - Deploy the components in the following order
     - classes
     - genAiPlugins